-Being addicted to masturbation can have a negative impact on your relationships and other parts of your life.
-Masturbating too much may interrupt your work or studies, which can lower productivity.
-It may also hurt your relationships and friendships because you don’t spend as much time with your loved ones as you used to, or don’t pay attention to their needs.
+It may also hurt your romantic relationships and friendships because you don’t spend as much time with your loved ones as you used to or you don’t pay attention to their needs.

-If you’re worried you may be addicted to masturbation, speak with your doctor or a counselor about ways to cut down on masturbating.
-Talk therapy can help you manage your addiction.
-You could also cut down by replacing masturbation with other activities.
-Next time you have an urge to masturbate, try:
+If you would like to masturbate less, consider talk therapy.
+You could also try cutting down by replacing masturbation with other activities.
+Next time you have an urge to masturbate, you can try:

 - going for a run